johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 \end{align*}
 $$

 Now we know our values for the logits, and consequently the angles, $\theta$, between the embedding and the class centers.
 We get all of this already from the normalized softmax model.
 Now we just need to add the margin, $m$, to the angle for the correct class.
 Let's say we choose a margin of 0.5 radians.
 The correct class is 0, so we need to find the value of $cos(\theta_{x_0,w_0} + m)$.
-Well, we know `cos(\theta_{x_0,w_0}) = 0.59`... but how do we add the margin.
-Many years ago, back in trigonometry class, you were learning about trigonometric identities, and were probably wondering when you would ever possibly use them.
+Well, we know $\cos(\theta_{x_0,w_0}) = 0.59$... but how do we add the margin?
+Many years ago, back in trigonometry class, you were learning about trigonometric identities and were probably wondering when you would ever possibly use them.
 Well, today is the day!
 We can use the cosine addition formula to compute this:

 $$
 cos(\theta + m) = cos(\theta)cos(m) - sin(\theta)sin(m)